 You may choose to work with animals in captivity such as in zoos or national parks.
-Alternatively, you can focus on free-ranging wildlife.
+Alternatively, you can focus on free-ranging wildlife species.

-The wildlife conservation job requirements for this career include at least a bachelor’s degree and a Doctor of Medical Veterinary (DMV) from a veterinary medical school.
+The wildlife management job requirements for this career include at least a bachelor’s degree and a Doctor of Medical Veterinary (DMV) from a veterinary medical university.

 12. Conservation Fundraising Officer

 Conservation work relies heavily on fundraising.
 That is why there are many organizations, both large and small, that engage the services of professional fundraisers to assist them in raising money for their causes.

 This is a job that requires a lot of public engagement because members of the public are the main funders of conservation efforts.